FinweLtd/mjpg-streamer/scripts/README.md

 Installing the OS
 -----------------

+<i>Note: If you use other computer hardware in place of Odroid XU4, skip this phase and install some Debian based Linux distribution, such as Ubuntu.</i>

 Odroid XU4 does not include a hard disk, the OS runs from a uSD card.
 Hence, installing an OS is as easy as burning a suitable OS image to a uSD card and plugging the card into the Odroid's uSD card slot.

 Detailed instructions for burning an OS image to an SD card: